Chapter 5:

 The Krastas College of War.
 January 7, 1435.

 “A decisive blow, and you’re out.
 Drop your weapon, you’re out.
-Yield,” Instructor Pruatt paced the dueling arena.
+Yield,” Instructor Pruatt paced the duelling arena.
 “Of course, you’re out.”

-The winter air stung at Eralia’s cheeks.
-She stood among a crowd of disciples.
-They shared nervous whispers with breathy puffs, the sunlight glinting off their stena gems.
-Far below, Pruatt recited the rules for the second trial, half-hidden in the mountain’s shadow.
-His voice echoed through the stone amphitheatre.
+The winter air stung at Eralia’s cheeks as she waited among the crowd of disciples.
+They traded nervous whispers with breathy puffs that clouded the air, the sunlight glinting off their stena.
+Far ahead, Pruatt announced the rules for the second trial, half-hidden in the mountain’s shadow.
+His voice echoed off the stone walls of the amphitheatre.

 “Lose, you leave the arena.
 Win, and you keep fighting.”
-Pruatt’s eyes lifted to the nobles in the stands.
+Pruatt’s head lifted towards the nobles in the stands.
 “Prove to them you’re worth more than a family name.
 Prove you’re worth even the stena on your chest.
 Eidar, Nachkt—“

 Pruatt lifted his arm.
 “BEGIN!”

-To the cheering audience, it seemed to be an overwhelming performance from Eidar, though Eralia rolled her eyes.
+To the cheering audience, it seemed to be an overwhelming performance from Eidar.

-She saw Eidar’s entire shoulder swing with each strike.
-His technique was amateurish, really.
-A piercer’s stena-alloy was meant to concentrate a bearer’s manra to a fine point, to find perforations in an opponent’s barrier.
-It required precision.
-Not his wild flailing that was, frankly, a waste of manra.
-Eidar was gambling on shattering Nachkt’s barriers before his own manra reserves ran dry.
+A piercer’s stena-alloy was meant to concentrate a bearer’s manra into a sharp point, to puncture the weakest parts of an enemy's barrier.
+It required precision, and Eidar’s wild flailing was, frankly, a waste of manra.
+His entire strategy was shattering Nachkt’s barriers before his own manra reserves ran dry.

 Nachkt stumbled back, again and again, until he finally found himself cornered at the edge of the arena.
-Eidar raised his sword for a final overhead swing as Nachkt’s palm shot out, casting a desperate shield.
+Eidar raised his sword for one final overhead swing as Nachkt’s palm shot out, flinging a desperate shield.
 The blade met his barrier and splintered into pieces.

 “Halt!”
 Pruatt’s arm shot down.
 “Congratulations, Nachkt Pasaulis.”

 How unfortunate.
 Scattered applause trickled from the stands.
-Eralia’s expression was unchanged.
+Eralia fought the urge to scoff.
 Nachkt didn’t win, Eidar had simply lost.

 “Ottro, next to the arena!”